 As was announced in February, The Jockey Club is funding the frozen sample and retrospective testing program and it is contributing $150,000 in funding to the RMTC for this and other drug testing purposes in 2009.

 Realizing one of the main goals when the DTI Task Force was established last year, RMTC board members committed $75,000 per year for three years for a matching grant graduate/post-doctoral research fellowship program.
 This commitment by the RMTC recognizes the need to develop the next generation of laboratory directors and researchers for the racing industry.

 The board also asked the RMTC Scientific Advisory Committee to finalize recommendations for the RCI Model Rules Committee on plasma thresholds and the corresponding withdrawal times for anabolic steroids.
-In addition, an explanation for how withdrawal times for permitted therapeutic medications are calculated will be made available in the withdrawal times database on rmtc.kinsta.com.
+In addition, an explanation for how withdrawal times for permitted therapeutic medications are calculated will be made available in the withdrawal times database on rmtc.kinsta.cloud.

 The Scientific Advisory Committee will also review existing research on non-steroidal anti-inflammatory drugs (NSAIDs) and policies in place for those therapeutic medications.
 Currently, the use of the NSAID drugs phenylbutazone, flunixin and ketoprofen are allowed at 24 hours prior to racing.
 Regulatory veterinarians have expressed concern to the RMTC that current policies may compromise pre-race examinations.

 RMTC Executive Director Dr. Scot Waterman also provided board members with an update on the status of administration studies funded by the RMTC on a number of essential non-raceday therapeutic medications.
 The RMTC Scientific Advisory Committee will continue to review available data from these studies for withdrawal time recommendations.